Rogue Valley Terminal Railroad Corporation: History

 The line began operations in 1951 as a division of the White City Corporation, providing tenants of the new Medford Industrial Park (formerly US Army Cantonment Camp White) with contract rail switching services and a local connection to the Southern Pacific Transportation Company.
-The railroad was formally incorporated as an independent common carrier railroad on November 3, 1954 as the White City Terminal & Utilities Co..
+The railroad was formally incorporated as an independent common carrier railroad on November 3, 1954, as the White City Terminal & Utilities Co..

-In December 1974 the railroad was purchased by the Union Tank Car Company.
+In December 1974, the railroad was purchased by the Union Tank Car Company.
 Union Tank Car renamed the railroad the WCTU Railway Company effective January 1975.

-Berkshire Hathaway gained indirect control of the railroad with the 2008 purchase of Marmon Transportation Services LLC (the parent company of Union Tank Car Company).
+Berkshire Hathaway Inc. gained indirect control of the railroad with the 2008 purchase of Marmon Transportation Services LLC (the parent company of Union Tank Car Company).

-On December 17, 2012, Marmon Transportation Services announced the sale of WCTU Railway LLC to RVTR Rail Holdings, a holding company owned by Scott DeVries of Superior, Wisconsin.
+On December 17, 2012, Marmon Transportation Services announced the sale of WCTU Railway LLC to RVTR Rail Holdings LLC, a holding company owned by Scott DeVries of Superior, Wisconsin.

-On March 15, 2013 the railroad was renamed Rogue Valley Terminal Railroad Corporation, and the holding company owner was renamed the CCT Rail System Corporation.
+On March 15, 2013, the railroad was renamed Rogue Valley Terminal Railroad Corporation, and the holding company owner was renamed the CCT Rail System Corporation.

 Operations

-The railroad operates 2 EMD diesel-electric switcher locomotives (only one unit is used at any given time, with the other unit held in reserve).
+The railroad operates two EMD diesel-electric switcher locomotives (only one unit is used at any given time, with the other unit held in reserve).
 Operations are conducted Monday through Friday (excluding holidays) with one train crew.